Hala-INTJ/School_District_Analysis/README.md

 | Cleansed Results |
 | ---------------- |
 | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/School%20Summary%20THS%20Nine%20Removed.png) |

+Note: The percentage passing values for Thomas High School in the "Cleansed Dataset" are significantly lower since all grade nine students didn't have a math grade or a reading grade.
 ### Math Scores By Grade
+This analysis displays math averages by grade and by school with a per grade average for all schools in the final row.
 | Baseline Results| Cleansed Results |
 | --------------- | ---------------- |
 | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/Baseline%20Math%20by%20Grade%20.png) | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/Math%20by%20Grade%20THS%20Nine%20Removed.png) |
 ### Reading Scores By Grade
+This analysis displays reading averages by grade and by school with a per grade average for all schools in the final row.
 | Baseline Results| Cleansed Results |
 | --------------- | ---------------- |
 | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/Baseline%20Reading%20By%20Grade.png) | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/Math%20by%20Grade%20THS%20Nine%20Removed.png) |
 ### Scores By School Spending
+This analysis displays the math and reading scores and percentages by spending ranges.
 | Baseline Results |
 | ---------------- |
 | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/Spending%20Summary%20Baseline.png) |